RyotaMitaraiWeb/Chat.NET/README.md

 ## Running the project
 The easiest way to run the project is via the provided ``docker-compose.dev`` file.
 All you have to do is create an ``.env`` file in the root of the entire project (same directory as the aforementioned Docker Compose file) and fill it with the needed environment variables.
 You can copy and paste the content from the provided ``sample.env`` if you simply want to spin up a working demo of the project.

-Once you are done, simply build the Docker Compose file and wait for all services to be ready (this may take a few minutes so please be patient!).
+Once you are done, simply build the Docker Compose file and wait for all services to be ready (this may take a few minutes initially, so please be patient!).
 The client project can be accessed on http://localhost:3000

+Currently, the server is exposed only on an HTTP connection, but support for HTTPS is planned.

+**Note:** hot reload within the Docker services is enabled for the NextJS project.
+There is currently no hot reload for the .NET project with this setup.

 ## License
 MIT